haplo-org/haplo-plugins/haplo_workflow_interview_scheduling/readme.txt

 Can be from many pre-meeting states, but all should have the same transition name.

+h3(property). meetingDateDesc

+Attribute schema object to use instead of @haplo:attribute:meeting-date@.

+Use this property if you need different types of interviews to be used on the workflow object.

+h3(property). meetingLocationDesc

+Attribute schema object to use instead of @haplo:attribute:meeting-location@.

+Use this property if you need different types of interviews to be used on the workflow object.

 h3(property). documentStore

 *REQUIRED*: a @std:document_store@ specification js object except some keys are in the form of: